 If you decide to outsource the formatting process, be sure to compare prices and get a firm quote that includes what will be any additional costs for alterations, etc.

 There are lots of companies offering to hand-hold you through the process of writing, editing, publishing and distributing your book.
-These courses can range from excellent to pretty useless, depending on what you need, so you definitely need "caveat emptor" before you enrol.
+Their courses and services can range from excellent to pretty useless, depending on what you need, so you definitely need "caveat emptor" before you enrol.

 If you decide to get help writing a book and getting it published in this way, please, please check out the credentials of the person or organisation and past results they have achieved for their authors.

 Check out some of the published work that has gone through their system and speak to other authors who have used them.
 Make sure all that was offered, was delivered - such as editing and proofing and marketing and distribution and whether these were included or cost extra.